HeartyHaven/soc-analyser/readme.md

 ## :rocket: Data Acquisition

 We use the GloryBolt EMIR analysis tool to perform static voltage drop analysis on extracted results of integrated circuit netlists.
-A dataset with 7322 netlist extraction results is provided, which you can download from [Baidu Netdisk](https://pan.baidu.com/s/1Uz7mPTMExlROH5i5W4sN2Q?pwd=8xa8): Download all tar.gz files and save them in the same folder named `dataset`.
+A sample dataset with netlist extraction results is provided, which you can download from [Baidu Netdisk](https://pan.baidu.com/s/1B9Hl2PHJ5f5KW-vpms3Vfw?pwd=75tx): Download all tar.gz files in the folder *icisc_data/data/* and save them in the same folder named `dataset`.

 After downloading, execute
 ```shell